apache/druid/docs/development/extensions-core/k8s-jobs.md

 #### Get dynamic configuration

-Retrieves the current execution config for the Kubernetes task runner.
-The Overlord will be using the values here to create tasks.
+Retrieves the current execution config used by the Kubernetes task runner.
 Returns a JSON object with the dynamic configuration properties.

 ##### URL